 Court of Protection

-Mental capacity is a person’s ability to make decisions for themself.
+Mental capacity is a person’s ability to make decisions for themselves.
 A person who is unable to do this ‘lacks capacity’ – this could be because of a brain injury, learning disability, illness or a mental health issue.
-Whatever the circumstances, our dedicated Court of Protection Solicitors offer personalised mental capacity services.
+Whatever the circumstances, our dedicated Court of Protection Solicitors offer a personalised service, focused around you.

 For sensitive, discreet advice concerning mental capacity issues, get in touch with our Court of Protection Team today.